Remove Recessed Lights

 A single LED disk light mounted on the textured ceiling

-A single LED disk light mounted on the textured ceiling.
+A single LED disk light is mounted on the textured ceiling.

 The LED disk light was big enough to cover the hole patch.
-The ceiling was going to be painted after I finished.
+The ceiling was going to be painted after I finished removing the recessed lights.

 Four LED disk lights brightly lit

-Click to see my blog post about installing recessed lighting in a condominium kitchen.
+Click for my article about installing recessed lighting in a condominium kitchen.